 Joint placement and routing.
 At this stage, the compiler has the information it needs to distribute the program.
-It uses a mixed-integer linear program (MILP) that solves an extension of the multi-commodity flow problem to jointly decide state placement and routing while minimizing network congestion.
+It uses a mixed-integer linear program (MILP) that solves an extension of the multicommodity flow problem to jointly decide state placement and routing while minimizing network congestion.
 The constraints in the MILP guarantee that the selected paths for each pair of OBS ports take corresponding packets through devices storing every state variable that they need, in the correct order.
-Note that the xFDD analysis can identify cases in which both directions of a connection need the same state variable s.
-Thus, the MILP constraints ensure that they both traverse the device holding s.
+Note that the xFDD analysis can identify cases in which both directions of a connection need the same state variable s, so the MILP ensures they both traverse the device holding s.